Meditation techniques produce serenity, tranquility, and precious peace of mind, even for beginners. There are multiple techniques that work.

 Beginner's Guide to Easy Meditation Techniques -- 5 Steps

-Link to the video for those who might want to save it for their YouTube video list
+A link to the above external video, for those who might want to save it.

 Another Video, Easy Meditation Techniques: Mindfulness Meditation Breathing Exercises